nexmo-se/headless-video-publisher-linux/README.md

 ```

 When the `headless-video-publisher` binary is built, run it:
+You can either publish only video, only audio or both.

 ```bash
 $ ./headless-video-publisher -v video.yuv -a audio.pcm -k apikey -s sessionId -t token